Home

 Past Graduate Students:

 Hilary Fletcher (Ph.D., 2001) studied the tectonics of southern Alaska using GPS.
-Hilary worked as a researcher at the Institute of Geological and Nuclear Sciences, New Zealand, and now lives in Switzerland.
+Hilary worked as a researcher at the Institute of Geological and Nuclear Sciences, New Zealand, and now lives in Portland, Oregon, where she will soon be a teacher.

 Dörte Mann (Ph.D., 2002) studied volcanic deformation in Alaska using SAR and GPS.
-Dörte was a Postdoctoral Researcher at Stanford University, and then worked for UNAVCO, Inc.
+Dörte was a Postdoctoral Researcher at Stanford University, and now works for UNAVCO, Inc.

 Qizhi Chen (Ph.D., 2002) studied the kinematics of the Tibetan Plateau using GPS.
 Chen is now working in the financial industry.